07nikhilraj/FullScaleStockAnalysis/README.md

 👉🏼👉🏼👉🏼
 **[Click here](https://nbviewer.org/github/07nikhilraj/FullScaleStockAnalysis/blob/master/project.ipynb)** 👈🏼👈🏼👈🏼

-We are using a financial dataset from yahoo finance.
+We are using the financial dataset from 'yfinance' library by yahoo finance.
 The Dataset consists of attributes like: Date, Open, High, Low, Close, Volume, OpenInt.

 We have analyzed the behavior of stocks and predict its future, considering how it performed in the last couple of years and what factors affected it.